devonartis/aws-secure-access-infrastructure-identity-workshop/docs/02-using-AWS-Systems-Manager-Session-Manager.md

 > * Generate notifications of session activity in your AWS account, such as Amazon Simple Notification Service (Amazon SNS) notifications.
 > *	Automatically initiate another action on an AWS resource as the result of session activity, such as running an AWS Lambda function, starting an AWS CodePipeline pipeline, or running an AWS Systems Manager Run Command document.

-We will log session data using Amazon CloudWatch Logs, archive session logs to Amazon S3 and generate access reports.
+We will log session data using Amazon CloudWatch Logs.

 1. To setup Session Manager logging in Amazon CloudWatch Logs, open the <a href="https://console.aws.amazon.com/cloudwatch/" target="_blank">CloudWatch Console</a>.
 In the navigation pane, choose **Logs**